Cosmian/cosmian_vm/README.md

 When `cosmian_vm_agent` starts for the first time, it initializes several components:

 1. It generates a self-signed certificate and set the `CommonName` of the certificate to the value of the machine hostname.
-2. It generates a LUKS container (`/var/lig/cosmian_vm/container`) and mounted it at `/var/lig/cosmian_vm/data`.
-Note that, `/var/lib/cosmian_vm/tmp` is a tmpfs.
+2. It generates a LUKS container (`/var/lib/cosmian_vm/container`) and mounted it at `/var/lib/cosmian_vm/data`.
+Note that, `/var/lib/cosmian_vm/tmp` is a `tmpfs`.
 It is encrypted but it should contains only volatile data since it is erased at each VM reboot.
 Data in this directory is encrypted due to the fact that the RAM is encrypted.
 3. It generates the TPM endorsement keys

 It is recommended to configure 1. and 2. on your own for production systems.